ericholscher/ericholscher.com/site/blog/2013/oct/7/announcing-grok-the-docs.rst

 ========================

 	| Are my docs working?
-	| Are users getting what they need?
+	| Are folks getting what they need?

 I've asked myself these questions a lot.
 Historically I have put Google Analytics on my doc pages,